MeanderingProgrammer/render-markdown.nvim/README.md

         (pipe_table_delimiter_row) @table_delim
         (pipe_table_row) @table_row
     ]],
+    -- Capture groups that get pulled from inline markdown inline_query = [[
+        (code_span) @code
+    ]],
     -- Filetypes this plugin will run on file_types = { 'markdown' },
-    -- vim modes that will show a rendered view of the markdown file, all other -- modes will be uneffected by this plugin render_modes = { 'n', 'c' },
+    -- Vim modes that will show a rendered view of the markdown file -- All other modes will be uneffected by this plugin render_modes = { 'n', 'c' },
     -- Characters that will replace the # at the start of headings headings = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },